ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

 - Verify certificate authenticity via unique certificate ID
 - Revoke certificate if necessary
 - Immutable and transparent certificaterecords on blockchain
-- Only contract owner (issuer) can manage certificate
+- Only contract owner (issue) can manage certificate
 ## Future Scope
 - Integration with IPFS or decentralized storage for certificate document
 - Adding metadata such a grades or completion date